AmadeusW/amadeusw.github.io/_posts/2016-01-22-custom-resource-files-in-uwp-windows-10.md

 tags: [iot, csharp, windows]
 ---

 I made a rookie mistake of hardcoding the weather service API token (key) into a public github repo, and did it all live on camera when recording an episode of [Coding with Amadeus: Smart Mirror](https://www.youtube.com/watch?v=NCMQIH0ilLo).
 A good way to secure a secret token is to load it from a resource file.
 This isn't as easy in Universal Windows Platform.
-In this blog post I will explore this subject and provide code
+In this blog post we will explore two ways of accessing data from files: reading a file yourself, or using a resource file.

 # Protect the API token